 Escape for Reel

 Plan the ultimate fishing holiday with a stay at the Hotel Anthracite.
-Make sure to fuel up with breakfast before hitting the waterway.
-The hotel’s restaurant offers delicious options that range from omelets and Eggs Benedict to Belgian Waffles and homemade granola.
 The Perfect Culinary Getaway Package includes overnight accommodation in Carbondale’s only boutique hotel, $100 dining credit at Kol Steakhouse located in the hotel, plus the chef’s specialty appetizer or small plate for that evening.